kofimokome/cf7-message-filter/README.txt

 6. Save and wait for someone to submit

 == Changelog ==

+= 1.4.6 =
+* Fix bug when selecting multiple messages.
+Sometimes the delete button disappears when selecting multiple messages.

 = 1.4.5 =
 * Fix bug when deleting multiple messages